zr-tex8r/BXtexlogo/README.md

   * … and more exotic ones, such as `BaSiX`
     (See the sample document for detail.)

+#### Addtional logos

+Starting from v0.6, *all* hologo logos (not only ones classified as “primary” or “secondary”) can be imported through `\bxtexlogoimport` command, as long as its name contains only letters.
+For example, the logo `Xe` (the head part of the `XeTeX` logo) that is provided by hologo can be imported by invoking `\bxtexlogoimport{Xe}`, and then you can output this logo by typing `\Xe`.
+(You can also do `\bxtexlogoimport{my-Xe}` instead, of course.)
+Note that these “non-classified” logos are never included in the target of bulk import.

+Note.
+The command `\bxtexlogo` also supports all hologo logos and thus can be used in place of `\hologo`, just if you like it.

+Moreover, the bxtexlogo itself provides a few “non-classified” logos, such as `e` (the head part of `eTeX` logo).
+This logo can be used by importing (perhaps with a prefix) or by writing `\bxtexlogo{e}`.
+See the sample document for detail.

 ### Notices

   * You are recommended to load the graphicx package; its functionality will be utilized to improve the output of logos.
   * You cannot use the logo commands in math mode.
-  * You can use the logos provided by this package can be used in PDF strings, but not in TeX4ht workflow (contrary to the logos provided by hologo).
+  * You can use the logos provided by this package in PDF strings, but not in TeX4ht workflow (contrary to the logos provided by hologo).
   * The functionality of the hologo package is not altered in any way.
   * You cannot apply the management commands of hologo (`\hologoSetup` etc.) to the logos provided by this package.